 \subsection{Longer Sequence Model (LSM)}

-These are the models which can accept input sequence larger than 512 tokens.
+These are the models which can accept input sequence longer than 512 tokens.
 We ran our experiments with two such models, LongFormer and Legal-Longformer.
-Apart from these two models, we also used the results reported by \cite{undavia2018comparative} where the best performing model used convolutional neural network (CNN) architecture.
+Apart from these two models, we also use the results reported by \cite{undavia2018comparative} where the best performing model uses convolutional neural network (CNN) architecture.